padolsey/SIML/readme.md

 </section>
 ```

-### Siml's Extensibility
+### SIML's Extensibility

-Siml allows you to make your own Siml parser by configuring:
+SIML allows you to make your own SIML parser by configuring:

  * Attribute handlers
  * Directive handlers